ibuhnila/ibuhnila.github.io/_pages/teaching.md

 horizontal: false
 ---

-I tought classes on Corpus Linguistics, Web Development Programming, French Linguistics.
+I tought classes on Corpus Linguistics, Web Development Programming, and French Linguistics.
-I also mentored students for research paper writing and research interships in NLP and linguistics.
+I also mentored several students for research paper writing and research internships in NLP and linguistics.

 ## Chosun University, South Korea (in English)